-4. Functional Description
+5. Functional Description

-4.1 General Description
+5.1 General Description

-The ISL81802 implements dual-buck, dual-phase, and multi-phase controls with a PWM controller, internal drivers, references, protection circuits, current and voltage control inputs, PLL clock and sync control logic, and current monitor outputs.
+The ISL81806 implements dual-buck, dual-phase, and multi-phase controls with a PWM controller, internal drivers, references, protection circuits, current and voltage control inputs, PLL clock and sync control logic, and current monitor outputs.
 See [Figure 5](#).

-The ISL81802 is a peak-current mode controller.
-The two channels can independently control their outputs and maintain 180° phase shift between the two PWM outputs.
+The ISL81806 is a peak-current mode controller.
+The two channels can independently control their outputs and maintain a 180° phase shift between the two PWM outputs.
 The controller integrates two control loops to regulate V{OUT} and average maximum I{OUT} in each buck channel.

-The driver and protection circuits are also integrated in each buck channel to simplify the end design.
+The driver and protection circuits are also integrated into each buck channel to simplify the end design.

-The part has an independent enable/disable pins for each buck channel, which provides a flexible power-up sequencing and a simple V{IN} UVP implementation.
-Each buck channel has its own soft-start control.
+The part has an independent enable/disable pin for each buck channel that provides a flexible power-up sequencing and a simple V{IN} UVP implementation.
+Each buck channel has soft-start control.
 The soft-start time is programmable by adjusting the soft-start capacitor on the SS/TRK pin.

-4.2 Internal 8V Linear Regulator (VDD), External Bias Supply (EXTBIAS), and 5V Linear Regulator (VCC5V)
+5.2 Internal 5.3V Linear Regulator (VDD), Ext.
+Bias Supply (EXTBIAS), and 5V Linear Regulator (VCC5V)

-The ISL81802 provides two input pins, V{IN} and EXTBIAS, and two internal LDOs for the VDD gate driver supply.
-A third LDO generates VCC5V from VDD.
-VCC5V provides power to all internal functional circuits other than the gate drivers.
-Bypass the linear regulator's outputs (VDD) with a 10 μ F capacitor to the power ground.
-Also, bypass the third linear regulator output (VCC5V) with a 10 μ F capacitor to the signal ground.
-VCC5V is monitored by a power-on-reset circuit, which disables all regulators when VCC5V falls below 3.5V.
+The ISL81806 provides two input pins, V{IN} and $EXTBIAS$, and two internal LDOs for the V{DD} gate driver supply.
+A third LDO generates V{CC5V} from V{DD} .
+V{CC5V} provides power to all internal functional circuits other than the gate drivers.
+Bypass the output (V{DD}) of the linear regulator with a 10 μ F capacitor to the power ground.
+Also, bypass the third linear regulator output (V{CC5V}) with a 10 μ F capacitor to the signal ground.
+V{CC5V} is monitored by a power-on-reset circuit, which disables all regulators when V{CC5V} falls below 3.5V.

-Both LDOs from V{IN} and EXTBIAS can source over 75mA for VDD to power the gate drivers.
+Both LDOs from V{IN} and $EXTBIAS$ can source over 75mA for V{DD} to power the gate drivers.
 When driving large FETs at a high switching frequency, little or no regulator current may be available for external loads.
-The LDO from VDD to VCC5V can also source over 75mA to supply the IC internal circuit.
-Although the current consumed by the internal circuit is low, the current supplied by VCC5V to the external loads is limited by VDD.
-For example, a single large FET with 15nC total gate charge requires 15nC \times 300kHz = 4.5mA (15nC \times 600kHz = 9mA).
+The LDO from V{DD} to V{CC5V} can also source over 75mA to supply the IC internal circuit.
+Although the current consumed by the internal circuit is low, the current supplied by V{CC5V} to the external loads is limited by V{DD} .
+For example, a single large FET with 15nC total gate charge requires $15nC \times 300kHz = 4.5mA$ ($15nC \times 600kHz = 9mA$).

-Also, at higher input voltages with larger FETs, the power dissipation across the internal 8V LDO increases.
+Also, at higher input voltages with larger FETs, the power dissipation across the internal 5.3V LDO increases.
 Excessive power dissipation across this regulator must be avoided to prevent junction temperature rise.
-Thermal protection is triggered if the die temperature increases above +160°C due to excessive power dissipation.
+Thermal protection is triggered if the die temperature increases above +160°C because of excessive power dissipation.

-When large MOSFETs or high input voltages are used, an external 8V bias voltage can be applied to the EXTBIAS pin to alleviate excessive power dissipation.
-When the voltage at the EXTBIAS pin is higher than typical 7.38V, the LDO from EXTBIAS activates and the LDO from V{IN} is disconnected.
-The recommended maximum voltage at the EXTBIAS pin is 36V.
-For applications with V{OUT} significantly lower than V{IN} , EXTBIAS is usually back biased by V{OUT} to reduce the LDO power loss.
+When large FETs or high input voltages are used, an external 6V bias voltage can be applied to the $EXTBIAS$ pin to alleviate excessive power dissipation.
+When the voltage at the $EXTBIAS$ pin is higher than typical 4.8V, the LDO from $EXTBIAS$ activates and the LDO from V{IN} is disconnected.
+The recommended maximum voltage at the $EXTBIAS$ pin is 36V.
+For applications with V{OUT} significantly lower than V{IN} , $EXTBIAS$ is usually back biased by V{OUT} to reduce the LDO power loss.
 An external UVLO circuit might be necessary to ensure smooth soft-starting.
-Renesas recommends adding a 10 μ F capacitor on the EXTBIAS pin and using a diode to connect the EXTBIAS pin to V{OUT} to prevent the EXTBIAS pin voltage from being pulled low due to a V{OUT} short-circuit condition.
+When back biased from V{OUT} , Renesas recommends adding a 10 μ F capacitor on the $EXTBIAS$ pin and using a diode to connect the $EXTBIAS$ pin to V{OUT} to prevent the $EXTBIAS$ pin voltage from being pulled low because of a V{OUT} short-circuit condition.